QuiltMC/developer-wiki/wiki/misc/mappings/en.md

 your PR, submit it, and wait for your changes to be reviewed and accepted.
 Again, there's a more in-depth explanation of the PR process in [CONTRIBUTING.md](https://github.com/QuiltMC/quilt-mappings/blob/HEAD/CONTRIBUTING.md).

-## Using the edited mappings
+### Using the edited mappings

-Once you have finished and saved your changes, you can run `./gradlew publishToMavenLocal` to make the required files available to other projects in your computer.
+If you don't want to contribute your changes back to Quilt, or want to try them out in a development environment, you can run `./gradlew publishToMavenLocal` to make the required files available to other projects in your computer.
 You can now head to the project where you want to apply these mappings, and edit the `build.gradle` file to add `mavenLocal()` to the `repositories` block, if it isn't already there.

 ```gradle
 repositories {